jfisherd/Lab-4.1-Variables-and-Functions/README.md

 Task 4: task 2 is updated to handle discounts

 ## Running the program
-To use view the results of this lab and sample outputs, run "node index.js" in vscode.
+To view the results of this lab and sample outputs, run "node index.js" in vscode.

 ## Reflection Questions
 > How did you approach creating more flexible functions with parameters?